Politics of China: Role and function

+In relative liberalization periods, the influence of people and groups outside the formal party structure has increased, particularly in the economic realm.
+Nevertheless, in all governmental institutions in the PRC, the party committees at all levels maintain a powerful and pivotal role in the administration.
+During the leadership of Deng Xiaoping, there were proposals to increase the separation of the state and the party, termed dangzheng fenli (党政分離), advocated by more reformist officials such as Zhao Ziyang.
+The proposals included abolishing CCP committees from some government departments, increasing the influence of the State Council, and having professional managers leader SOEs instead of CCP committees.
+These proposals were abandoned after the 1989 Tiananmen Square protests and massacre.

+Integration of the state and its institutions with the CCP as well as the CCP's strengthening vis-à-vis the state has accelerated during Xi Jinping's tenure, particularly following a series of institutional reforms initiated in 2018 and 2024 amendments to the Organic Law of the State Council.
+Under Xi, several state and party bodies have effectively merged under the "one institution with two names" system.

 Intra-party factions

 Chinese politics have long been defined by the competition between intra-party factions' ability to place key members and allies in positions of power within the CCP and Chinese government.

-Under general secretaries Jiang Zemin and Hu Jintao, the two main factions were thought to be the Tuanpai and the Shanghai Clique.
-The Tuanpai were thought to be cadres and officials that originated from the Communist Youth League of China, while the Shanghai Clique were thought to be officials that rose to prominence under Jiang Zemin when he was first mayor, and then CCP committee secretary, of Shanghai.
+Under general secretaries Jiang Zemin and Hu Jintao, the two main factions were the Tuanpai and the Shanghai clique.
+The Tuanpai were cadres and officials that originated from the Communist Youth League of China, while the Shanghai Clique were officials that rose to prominence under Jiang Zemin when he was first mayor, and then CCP committee secretary, of Shanghai.

 Xi Jinping, who became general secretary in 2012, has significantly centralized power, removing the influence of the old factions and promoting his allies, sometimes called the "Xi Jinping faction".
-Due to this, the old factions, including the Tuanpai, are considered extinct, especially since the 20th CCP National Congress, in which Xi's allies dominated the new Politburo and the Politburo Standing Committee.
+Due to this, the old factions, including the Shanghai clique and the Tuanpai, are considered extinct, especially since the 20th CCP National Congress, in which Xi's allies dominated the new Politburo and the Politburo Standing Committee.